All families need support to provide responsive, nurturing care

 The home-visiting training equips church volunteers (home visitors) with the skills to foster authentic, trusting relationships with families, whilst walking a journey of support to be the village to the family in the FTD of life.
 Church volunteers undergo 5 nights of training on Monday evenings via Zoom.
 The home visitors are then to identify from within their church or surrounding community, the pregnant women, or families to walk alongside and support – with a focus on those families/moms who are disconnected from community and struggling.

 Pastor, pray and discern if you are to start a Home-visiting ministry in your church; and who to identify as the women to be home visitors – or who you would like to head up and run this ministry in your church.

-Pastor, if you have not yet activated your church – activate HERE
+Pastor, if you have not yet committed your church to being a FTD-friendly church – commit your church HERE

-Congregant, speak to your church leader to find out if your church is activated and whether there are other members who are part of the First Thousand Day team.
+Congregant, speak to your church leader to find out if your church is committed to being a FTD-friendly church and whether there are other members who are part of the First Thousand Day team.

 Pastor, speak on a Sunday about the home-visiting ministry and why you would like this to be a ministry in your church.
 Give an invitation for women in your congregation to volunteer as home visitors – highlighting the qualities and characteristics of a home visitor.
 Meet with the women, get their details and pray about each one to select home visitors for training.